How to Build a DIY Coffered Ceiling (Step-by-Step)

 modern coffered ceiling

 I did majority of this project by myself!
 My husband helped me with the framing on the first day and maybe a couple hours another day.
-I also document the entire process so I can write this tutorial???? which hugely slows down the process!
+I also document the entire process which hugely slows down the process!

 It ended up being about 12 separate days of work over the course of a month for me to complete this project.
 But that’s because I typically prefer to tackle projects in small chunks.
 (It also helped that we were nice and cozy in our French vintage guest bedroom!)